Table of contents

 - Lack of communication: Without clear communication, employees may not get the regular feedback and timely information they need to perform well in their roles.
 It can also lead to feelings of isolation and detachment.

-- Lack of trust: Lack of employee trust in the workplace has detrimental effects for both employees and management, leading to increased stress, micromanagement, lack of support, and lower engagement.
+- Lack of trust: Lack of employee trust in the workplace has significant effects on both employees and management, leading to increased stress, micromanagement, lack of support, and lower engagement.

 - Unrealistic workload: When employees face high pressure at work and excessive demands with unreasonable deadlines, this can lead to emotional and physical exhaustion.